prakritidev/docker-airflow/README.md

 # How to store logs to S3

-You can store your credentials to the default ~/.aws/credentials or, you can use Airfloe GUI-> connections -> new connnection, or change the conf file.
+You can store your credentials to the default ~/.aws/credentials or, you can use Airflow GUI-> connections -> new connnection, or change the conf file.
 For me only storing my credentials to the default directory worked not sure why.

+## Informations

 This repository contains **Dockerfile** of [apache-airflow](https://github.com/apache/incubator-airflow) for [Docker](https://www.docker.com/)'s [automated build](https://registry.hub.docker.com/u/puckel/docker-airflow/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

-## Informations

 * Based on Python (3.6-slim) official Image [python:3.6-slim](https://hub.docker.com/_/python/) and uses the official [Postgres](https://hub.docker.com/_/postgres/) as backend and [Redis](https://hub.docker.com/_/redis/) as queue
 * Install [Docker](https://www.docker.com/)